MyKindaFuture & DWP Initiative Launch Event: Supporting young people hit hardest by Covid-19

 Covid has had an unprecedented impact on unemployment rates across the UK, with young people among the hardest hit.
 1 in 3 18-24 year olds have lost their job or been placed on furlough, and 35% are earning less than they did since the pandemic began.

-In response to this, in March 2021, MyKindaFuture launched a new initiative in partnership with the Department for Work and Pensions (DWP) to support young people into employment through our mentoring platform, Connectr, delivered by the Jobcentre Plus (JCP) across UK locations.
+In response to this, in March 2021, MyKindaFuture launched a new initiative in partnership with the Department for Work and Pensions (DWP), ‘Get into Work‘ to support young people into employment through our mentoring platform, Connectr, delivered by the Jobcentre Plus (JCP) across the UK.
 In our latest live event, we delved into what this initiative will entail.

-MyKindaFuture’s Founder and Managing Director, Will Akerman, shared how the initiative closely aligns with MyKindaFuture’s mission of supporting underrepresented talent get into work and to thrive once there.
+MyKindaFuture’s Founder and Managing Director, Will Akerman, shared how ‘Get into Work’ closely aligns with MyKindaFuture’s mission of supporting underrepresented talent get into work and to thrive once there.
 Covid has not affected everyone equally, and young people are now 125% more likely to become unemployed since March 2020.

 Since its launch, employer partners such as Accenture UK, Cisco UK&I, Grant Thornton LLP UK, and Skanska have joined our mission by providing mentors from their organisation, as well as upskilling digital learning content – and are making a real difference in helping young people succeed.